Advantages of Using Clinical Data Platforms to Insource SDTM

 With a unified platform and a single source of truth for all steps — from acquisition to analysis — clinical data platforms provide significant advantages for clinical trial providers.
 Increased access to data means that providers maintain control over data sources while promoting faster database lock time and quicker speed to market for drugs and therapies.
 Since Agios started using elluminate, they have integrated 12 different studies into the mapper tool with great success and tangible results.
 As clinical trial providers begin to prioritize proactive trial management, elluminate is key for any successful, modern data infrastructures.

-If you’re interested in learning more about how Agios Pharmaceuticals has leveraged elluminate, read the case study “Lessons Learned from Implementing an Enterprise Clinical Data Hub.”
+If you’re interested in learning more about how Agios Pharmaceuticals has leveraged elluminate, read the case study “Lessons Learned from Implementing an Enterprise Clinical Data Cloud.”